nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-Also, usually, you won't have to pass such an object into the `@Args()` decorator.
-For example, if your identifier's type is string, the following construction would be sufficient:
+Usually you won't have to pass an object into the `@Args()` decorator as with the `getAuthor()` method above.
+For example, if an identifier's type is string, the following construction would be sufficient:

 ```typescript
 @Args('id') id: string